mariojgt/webrust/docs/DEBUG_QUICK_REF.md

 # 🐛 Debugging in WebRust

-WebRust comes with Laravel-style debugging helpers available anywhere in your application.
+WebRust comes with Laravel-inspired debugging helpers available anywhere in your application.

 ## Available Macros